Music is led by Mrs Batey.

 A rich and diverse music education is fundamental to helping unlock a child’s creative potential.
-At Heronshaw School we believe that music inspires and drives our children into becoming holistic, well-rounded individuals.
-Our music curriculum is set out to allow children a broad range of musical experiences, creating a foundation to explore their talents and passions.
+At Heronshaw school it is our intention to support children to develop a life-long love of music and a desire to be musicians.
+We believe that music inspires and drives our children into becoming holistic, well-rounded individuals.
+Our music curriculum provides children with a broad range of musical experiences, creating a foundation to explore their talents and passions.

-Supporting moral development is imperative for our music curriculum, using it to show children that different opinions need to be respected and valued; this may be personal likes and dislikes, but also to do with the history or ways of production of music.
-As well as being a major part in celebrating spiritual celebrations, including that of major religions, we use music in meditative and well-being practises at Heronshaw School to boost well-being.
+Music has a significant impact on spiritual, moral, social and cultural development.
+Creating, performing or listening to music can sometimes be a moving and spiritual experience.
+Our children are given many opportunities to encounter music from different cultures and religions, making links to celebrations and festivals, which helps to develop acceptance and celebration of other cultures and societies.
+Music teaching supports children’s moral development by showing that different opinions need to be respected and valued; this may be personal likes and dislikes, but also to do with the history or ways of production of music.
 In exposing children to the power of collaborative working, when undertaking musical performance arts, social development is built.
 Music is accessed throughout the day at school; from coming into school in the morning, in the hall during lunch time, to school assemblies and after school clubs.
-Music allows children to grow and develop their social skills, by communicating their shared experiences and discussing the range of emotions music is able to evoke.
+Music allows children to grow and develop their social skills, by communicating their shared experiences and discussing the range of emotions that music can evoke.
 We strive to ensure that music is an inherently cultural and social experience at Heronshaw School.
 Through theatre visits, extracurricular music groups and activities our children have the opportunity to deepen their cultural development.

-In ensuring we have provided our children with a rich and full music curriculum we ensure that our pupils will have achieved a wide range of musical experiences by the time they leave Heronshaw School and have developed their musical understanding in order to continue their musical journey in the future.
+In ensuring we have provided our children with a rich and full music curriculum we ensure that our pupils will have achieved a wide range of musical experiences by the time they leave Heronshaw School and have developed their musical understanding and a love of music to allow them to continue their musical journey in the future.

 Below you will find links to key documents.